Skip to main content

 Let's talk business

-It’s a funny job market now: developers complain they can’t find jobs, and companies still have a hard time hiring.
+It’s a funny job market now: developers complain they can’t find jobs, and companies still struggle to hire.
 Many will look to hire people who can design a system to handle the worst production outages and extreme traffic spikes without keeping anybody up in the middle of the night.

 While leading multiple teams, we noticed many developers don’t know how to implement Event-Driven architecture.
 Even fewer know how to do it properly.
 That's too bad because it’s impossible to implement some scenarios in a traditional, synchronous way.